Despite the COVID-19 pandemic, a number of legal clinic placements are available for Summer 2021, Summer & Fall 2021, Fall 2021, and Winter 2022.

 The work covers areas such as family, consumer, criminal, landlord-tenant, immigration, environmental and human rights.
 Our 16 local partner organizations include Action Réfugiés Montréal, Éducaloi, Innocence McGill, Mile End Legal Clinic and Project Genesis.

-Open to students who have completed at least 2 years of the BCL/JD Program.
+Open to students who have completed at least two (2) years of the BCL/JD Program and CGPA 2.70.

 3 or 6 credits in the Summer, Fall or Winter semesters